nnngrach/strava_auto_auth/README.md

 ### API for fast way

 But fortunately all this actions are automated and you don't need to repeat it every time, when cookies are outdated.
 So, for load Strava Heatmap without authorization you can just send simple GET request to API of AnyGIS Server and immediately download ready tile.
-You can use one of this reauests:
+You can use one of this requests:

 [GET http://anygis.herokuapp.com/Tracks_Strava_All/{x}/{y}/{z}](http://anygis.herokuapp.com/Tracks_Strava_All/681/1562/12)